-Rolling average oversampling mode is configured by setting the OS_MODE bit to Logic 1 and having a valid nonzero value in the OSR bits.
+Rolling average oversampling mode is configured by setting the OS\MODE bit to Logic 1 and having a valid nonzero value in the OSR bits.
 The oversampling ratio of the digital filter is controlled using the oversampling bits, OSR (see Table 12).

 Table 12 provides the oversampling bit decoding to select the different oversample rates.
-The output result is decimated to 16-bit resolution for the AD7381-4.
+The output result is decimated to 16-bit resolution for the AD7389-4.
 If required, additional resolution can be achieved by configuring the resolution boost bit in the Configuration 1 register.
 See the Resolution Boost section for further details.

-In rolling average oversampling mode, all ADC conversions are controlled and initiated by the falling edge of \overline{CS} .
+In rolling average oversampling mode, all ADC conversions are controlled and initiated by the falling edge of $\overline{CS}$ .
 When a conversion is complete, the result is loaded into the FIFO.
 The FIFO length is 8, regardless of the oversampling ratio set.
-The FIFO is filled on the first conversion after a power-on reset (POR), on the first conversion after a software controlled hard or soft reset, or on the first conversion after the REFSEL bit is toggled.
-A new conversion result is shifted into the FIFO on completion of every ADC conversion regardless of the status of the OSR bits and the OS_MODE bit.
+The FIFO is filled on the first conversion after a power-on reset (POR), on the first conversion after a software controlled hard or soft reset.
+A new conversion result is shifted into the FIFO on completion of every ADC conversion regardless of the status of the OSR bits and the OS\MODE bit.
 This conversion allows a seamless transition from no oversampling to rolling average oversampling, or different rolling average oversampling ratios without waiting for the FIFO to fill.